 For lists, it’s more about the number of items on the list than word count.
 Although Google only displays about four list items in the featured snippets section, nearly all featured lists contain at least eight items, prompting Google to display the “More Items” text, leading to increased engagement.

-Something else you want to consider is making the list items long enough such that Google is forced to truncate them.
+Something else you want to consider is making the list items long enough that Google is forced to truncate them.

 Regarding tables, Google displays up to three columns and nine rows.
 However, for greater engagement, your table needs to be larger so that the search engine also shows the “X additional rows/columns” text.